mcampb07/GFXDocs/docs/chapter11_datasourcer_install_config/how_data_sourcerer_management/202206071553_how_data_sourcerer_management.md

 - HasHeaderRecord
 	- Whether the first line of the file contains header text.
 This is not applicable to RSS or SQL sources.
 - Delimiter
 	- The character that is used as a delimiter.
 This is only applicable to CSV sources.
+Exmaple `,` `:`
 - Path
 	- The path to the data source file or feed.
 Note: This is not applicable to SQL sources.
 - columns